-Colleen Cashman-McSween enters her sixth season at the helm of the UAlbany women's golf program in 2018-19.
-She is a two-time MAAC Coach of the Year and has led UAlbany to a pair of MAAC titles and NCAA Tournament appearances.
+Colleen Cashman-McSween completed her sixth season at the helm of the UAlbany women's golf program in 2018-19.
+She is a three-time MAAC Coach of the Year who has led UAlbany to three MAAC titles and NCAA Tournament appearances.

 In the 2016-17 season, the Great Danes were the runner-up in the 2017 MAAC Championship, just strokes behind the defending champion Quinnipiac.
 The team also earned first place finishes in a match vs. Siena and the Hartford Hawks Women's Invitational.
 Three UAlbany players were honored on the All-MAAC team with top-10 finishes in the conference championship, including Paige Fujihara finishing second overall, Helga Einarsdottir being tied for third and Megan Henry concluding tied for tenth.